neville-studio/OTP-Client/README.md

 # Thanks

 ## Thanks the repositorys and projects
-- [nlohmann-json](https://github.com/nlohmann/json), for using JSON Library. this library is used MIT License. [@nlohmann](https://github.com/nlohmann) this project is using version 3.12.0 to process JSON data.
+- [JSON for Modern C++](https://github.com/nlohmann/json), for using JSON Library. this library is used MIT License. [@nlohmann](https://github.com/nlohmann) this project is using version 3.12.0 to process JSON data.

 ## Thanks the AI Generator
 - **Github Copilot**, by *Github*, for providing the code suggestion. this project is using the AI code suggestion to generate the code.